ecomfe/tempad-dev/README.md

 <img height="408" src="assets/unit.png">

 You can configure CSS units and root font size to convert px dimensions in CSS to rem units.

+> ![WARNING]
-After switching units, only the code output in the TemPad Dev panel will switch to non-px units.
+> After switching units, only the code output in the TemPad Dev panel will switch to non-px units.
 The plugin cannot affect the display of sizes and spacing on the Figma canvas.

 ### Deep select mode